SUNDAY, JANUARY 11, 2026

 BAPTISMS

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives us access to the other sacraments.
 To schedule a Baptism please call the office for the date you are seeking.
-Requirements: If you are not a member of the parish and not known to the staff and have not baptized a child here previsouly, then you must meet with the Priest.
+Requirements: If you are not a member of the parish and not known to the staff and have not baptized a child here previously, then you must meet with the Priest.
 If you are not registered as a parishioner here then you must provide a letter from your home parish granting permission to baptize here.
 Required: A copy of the child’s birth certificate.
 Godparents must be 16 years of age and have been confirmed.
-If you are seeking a sponsor certificate to be a godparent and are not registered with our pairsh we cannot issue you that document which states you are a member of the parish and a practicing Catholic.
+If you are seeking a sponsor certificate to be a godparent and are not registered with our parish we cannot issue you that document which states you are a member of the parish and a practicing Catholic.
 If you do not receive our Easter and Christmas mailings, then it means you are not on our parish membership list.
 If you do consider yourself a member of St. Michael’s and have never filled our a registration form, please do consider contacting the office to register.
 OFFICE HOURS: Mondays – 9:30 am to 3:00 pm, Tuesdays closed but call to check as sometimes staff is in the office, Wednesdays – 9:30 to noon, closed on Thursdays no staff available, Fridays – 11am to 3pm.
 We will make every effort to accommodate your requests.

 A NOTE OF CAUTION